top of page

 Photo by David Matos on Unsplash

-Becoming Mindful of Mental Processes (Metacognition Part 2)
+Metacognition 2: Becoming Mindful of Mental Processes

 If the goal is for us to get better at processing what we read, watch, and hear, it's necessary to understand and address aspects of our thinking that can get in the way.
-However, we shouldn't be overly optimistic about how easy this is—psychologists have found that mere awareness of fallible mental processes, like cognitive biases, may do very little to help us deal with them.
+However, we shouldn't be overly optimistic about how easy this is—psychologists have found that mere awareness of fallible mental processes, like cognitive shortcuts and biases, may do very little to help us deal with them.
 For instance, simply being aware that feeling morally outraged can cause us to act hastily may do little to help us manage our online behaviour when we're actually feeling outraged.
 Likewise, simply being aware that humans are prone to several cognitive biases doesn't necessarily help us as individuals to surmount instances of bias in our own thinking.

 To make the awareness of hidden mental processes practically useful, we'll need to go a few steps further.
 We don't just want to know about systematic mental errors and stop there.
 Rather, we want to develop the capacity to identify our mental mistakes as they occur and take advantage of mental tools found to be effective in regulating our thinking.
 That's harder.